Sim-to-Real Transfer for Muscle-Actuated Robots via Generalized Actuator Networks: Related work

 \subsection{Sim-to-real transfer for muscle-actuated systems}

-Existing works on sim-to-real transfer for muscle actuation target systems with relatively simple kinematics and are limited to reaching-type tasks. \textcite{tao2025efficient} utilize a combination of system identification with an analytic dynamics model and domain randomization~\cite{muratore2022robot} to learn reaching policies for single-joint robotic systems. \textcite{biyajima2025development} demonstrate a successful sim-to-real transfer with an analytic dynamics model for a one-degree-freedom percussion robot. \textcite{wang2025dynamic} learn a Deep Lagrangian Network~\cite{lutter2019deep} model of PAM dynamics to train a goal-reaching policy for a single muscle with a weight attached.
+Existing works on sim-to-real transfer with muscle actuation target relatively simple systems and are limited to reaching tasks. \Citet{tao2025efficient} utilize a combination of system identification with an analytic dynamics model and DR to learn reaching policies for single-joint robotic systems. \Citet{biyajima2025development} demonstrate a successful sim-to-real transfer with an analytic dynamics model for a one-degree-of-freedom percussion robot. \Citet{wang2025dynamic} learn a Deep Lagrangian Network~\cite{lutter2019deep} model of PAM dynamics to train a goal-reaching policy for a single muscle with a weight attached.

-\textcite{schumacher2024learning} approach muscle actuation from a different direction by emulating muscles in software on a motor-driven quadruped.
-Thereby, they simplify the sim-to-real transfer as the muscle dynamics are known exactly at training time.
-However, since the muscles are only emulated, this approach sacrifices some of the advantages of muscle actuation, such as zero-delay compliance.
-Beyond sim-to-real transfer, \textcite{buchler2022alearning} demonstrate that simulations can facilitate learning a dynamic table tennis task with a complex muscle-actuated robot.
+\Citet{schumacher2024learning} approach muscle actuation from a different direction by emulating muscles in software on a motor-driven quadruped.
+Thereby, they simplify the sim-to-real transfer as the muscle dynamics are known exactly.
+However, since the muscles are only emulated, this approach sacrifices some advantages of muscle actuation, such as zero-delay compliance. \Citet{buchler2022learning} utilize simulations to learn dynamic table tennis policies with a complex muscle-actuated robot.
 They circumvent the challenges of simulating the muscle and tendon dynamics by keeping the robot real and simulating only the ball.
-Even though~\textcite{guist2023hindsight} improve the sample efficiency of the approach by simulating multiple balls during each stroke, the training still requires many hours of interaction with the real robot.
+Even though~\citet{guist2023hindsight} improve the sample efficiency by simulating multiple balls during each stroke, the training still requires many hours of robot interactions.

-To advance sim-to-real learning for muscle-actuated robot arms toward more realistic robot applications, it is paramount to develop methods suitable for more complex and capable robots.
-Extending existing methods to multiple joints introduces significant modeling challenges, such as mechanical coupling between the degrees of freedom and friction dependent on the configuration of the robot due to tendon routing.
-This work tackles these modeling challenges by leveraging the expressiveness of neural network models, thereby unlocking sim-to-real learning for more complex muscle-actuated robots.
-To the best of our knowledge, we demonstrate the first successful sim-to-real transfer for a four-degrees-of-freedom muscle-actuated robot.
+To advance sim-to-real learning for muscle-actuated robot arms toward more realistic robot applications, it is paramount to develop methods for more complex and capable robots.
+Systems with multiple joints introduce significant modeling challenges, such as mechanical coupling between the degrees of freedom (DoFs) and friction dependent on the robot configuration due to tendon routing.
+This work tackles these challenges by leveraging the expressiveness of neural networks, thereby unlocking sim-to-real learning for complex muscle-actuated robots.
+To the best of our knowledge, we demonstrate the first successful sim-to-real transfer for a 4-DoF muscle-actuated robot.